bagherilab/carcade_mapping_design_space/README.md

 Install or create a virtual environment with Python version 3.6.8.

-YOu can use `pip` to install the packages listed in the `requirements.txt` using the following command:
+You can use `pip` to install the packages listed in the `requirements.txt` using the following command:

 ```
 $ pip install -r requirements.txt